When will I receive my order?

 I want to substitute items in Tensa4.
 Can I do that?

 No, we’ve optimized Tensa4 (stand, webbing, anchor variety) for ease of use and functionality.
-The reduced weight of Amsteel vs webbing lines makes no meaningful difference with the overall weight of Tensa4.
-The webbing is more functional, is more intuitive to use, and doesn’t benefit by a safety knot like the UCR does.
+Amsteel lines are visually elegant and very compact, but their lower weight vs webbing makes little meaningful difference in the overall weight of Tensa4.
+The webbing is more functional, and is more intuitive to use.
 You can still purchase Amsteel lines or alternate anchors separately, but not instead of the standard offerings.
 Webbing vs Amsteel does make a difference with Tensa Solo, so that option remains.

 I’m debating between Tensa Solo and Trekking Treez.
 What are the weight limits and which should I get?